verse-lab/hippodrome/README.md

  * ``options`` are the options passed to the infer process
  * ``json_path`` is the path to the directory where infer writes its reports
  * ``targer_options`` tells how to compile the target files and which files to compile
  * ``prio_files`` selects only these files to be fixed.
-If left empty, RacerDFix will attempt to fix all the files
+If left empty, HIPPODROME will attempt to fix all the files
  * ``iterations`` the number of iterations allowed to re-analyse and re-patch the target files before stopping the patching process.
+ * ``hippodrome_options`` enables other options specific to hippodrome.

 See the `CONFIG.json` file in the project's root directory for a config file example.

-Assuming that the name of the resulted jar is `racerdfix.jar` you could test it as follows:
+Assuming that the name of the resulted jar is `hippodrome.jar` you could test it as follows:

-`java -jar racerdfix.jar --config_file="CONFIG.json"`
+`java -jar hippodrome.jar --config_file="CONFIG.json"`

 ### Example
 Say we have a directory `/tmp/` with the following content: